-You can also clear any troubling print queues without using the Command Line Interface (CLI).
-The technique used in the previous step can also be implemented through the GUI.
-Here is how to do so:
+You can also clear any troubling print queues without using the CLI.
+The technique used in the previous step can also be implemented through the GUI as well.
+Here is how:

 - Open Windows Services by typing in services.msc in Run.

-- Right-click Print spooler and click on Stop from the Context Menu.
+- Right-click the Print spooler service and then click Stop from the context menu.

-- Leave the Services window open and enter the following in Run, or navigate to the destination folder “Printers” through File Explorer.
+- Leave the Services window open and enter the following in Run to open the destination folder “Printers” in File Explorer.

-- Select everything in the folder by using the shortcut keys Ctrl + A and then delete it.
+- Select everything in the folder by using the shortcut keys Ctrl + A and then delete the items.

-These steps also perform the same function as with the Command Prompt.
+These steps also perform the same function as with the Command Prompt above.
 You should now be able to send fresh print requests to the spooler.

-Users can pause or resume ongoing printing jobs through this console but cannot clear the queue.
+Users can pause or resume ongoing printing jobs through this console.
+However, it does not allow you to clear a print queue.
 Nonetheless, it is still a useful utility to manage printers.
 It is especially useful for print servers installed to handle simultaneous printing tasks in an organizational structure.

-There are 3 ways to access the Print Management console in Windows 10 (Any edition except Home):
+There are 3 ways to access the Print Management console in Windows:

 - Type in printmanagement.msc in Run.